diegoberaldin/MetaTermKotlin/README.md

 ## Trivia

 The name "MetaTerm" is a pun between the name of well known commercial solutions and the Greek verb μεταφράζω meaning "to translate".
-In my dreams, I would like to create a similar project MetaLine for text alignment and translation memory management but that's another story completely.
+This is part of a larger set of translation tools that I am creating in my spare time.
+If you like the idea, please check out [MetaLine](https://github.com/diegoberaldin/MetaLine) which is used for text alignment to create translation memories in TMX.